How To Build A Water Storage System For Long-Term Emergencies

 It won’t be safe to drink exactly when you need it most.

-It can (and will) become toxic if not stored correctly.
+It can (and will) become toxic.

-At the very least, you’ll get sick, and getting sick or injured sucks (especially in a survival situation).
+And getting sick or injured sucks (especially in a survival situation).

 → DO NOT store water in anything besides food-grade water containers.